BZIvanov/Learning-NestJS/migrations-typeorm-swagger/README.md

 # About this Demo

-Here we will see how to work with TypeORM migrations and creating Swagger API documentation.
+Here we will see how to work with TypeORM migrations.

 # Migrations